The Propaganda Network of Tech Fascism

 Every single thing I just said is, for the last decade, has been now held to be presumptively evil... technology of course is held to be presumptively evil, tech companies are held to be presumptively evil, tech people are held to be this evil class, anybody who's rich is evil... so basically its like okay, every single part of that deal no longer works.
 So basically the entire thing has been jettisoned out of the airlock, so for me it kindof raised the question of, okay, if none of that is true, then what world am I living in, what role do I play?"

-Venture capitalists have turned to creating parallel media.
-They have vast experience in creating media platforms, experience that can be now be brought to bear on building and breeding extremist content on new platforms.
+Venture capitalists have vast experience in creating media platforms, experience that can be now be brought to bear on building and breeding extremist content on new platforms.
 Andreessen Horowitz was a top investor in web 2.0 media companies like Buzzfeed, Facebook, Instagram, Oculus, Slack, Skype, Pinterest and others.
 In Web 3.0, venture capital focuses on creating a new media landscape that explicitly supports the rise of tech fascist power.

 New Platforms of Tech Fascism